Ending a relationship when you're living together

 If you're not married or in a civil partnership and your name isn't on the tenancy agreement, the landlord may try and evict you.
 You could offer to pay the rent when your partner leaves and the landlord may agree to accept it.
 However, it doesn't have to accept.
 If you are in this situation you should get advice, for example, at a Citizens Advice Bureau.
 Find out more about the advice options we offer.

 If you stay in your home after your partner has left, depending on your income, you may be able to get Universal Credit to help pay the rent.
 If there is a mortgage, you may be able to get help with the mortgage interest.

 For more information about Universal Credit see What Universal Credit is.

-For more information about help with mortgage interest see, Help with mortgage costs if you're not working.
+For more information about help with mortgage interest see Deciding if you should apply for Support for Mortgage Interest.